Rob van Dam

 Selected publications

 1. Edney SM, Park SH, Tan L, Chua XH, Dickens BSL, Rebello SA, Petrunoff N, Müller AM, Tan CS, Müller-Riemenschneider F, van Dam RM.
-Advancing understanding of dietary and movement behaviours in an Asian population through real-time monitoring: Protocol of the Continuous Observations of Behavioural Risk Factors in Asia study (COBRA).
+Advancing understanding of dietary and movement behaviors in an Asian population through real-time monitoring: Protocol of the Continuous Observations of Behavioural Risk Factors in Asia study (COBRA).
 Digit Health.
 2022;8:20552076221110534.

 2. Lim CGY, Tai ES, van Dam RM.
 Replacing dietary carbohydrates and refined grains with different alternatives and risk of cardiovascular diseases in a multi-ethnic Asian population.
 Am J Clin Nutr.
 2022;115:854-863.